 - The applicants must be registered for full-time M.Phil./Ph.D. courses as regular students in university/institute/colleges recognised by UGC under Section 2 (f) of the UGC Act/ICAR.

 - The candidates belonging to the transgender category are also eligible for the fellowships formerly disbursed under the name of Rajiv Gandhi Fellowship.

 RGNF – Application Procedure

 In order to make the application process easy for the applicants, UGC allows candidates to apply online for both the fellowships through the official website of UGC.
 As we have already mentioned in the article, the formerly known Rajiv Gandhi Fellowship has been divided into two separate fellowships for SC and ST candidates, so the applicants need to apply for that fellowship for which they are eligible.
-The application guideline mentioned below is the same for both the National Fellowships.
+Also, the students must follow a separate step-by-step process to apply for each fellowship.

 Note: To be eligible to avail the fellowship benefits, the candidates must be registered with a university/institute/college for regular and full-time M.Phil./Ph.D. degree and fulfil other eligibility conditions.

 While applying for the National Fellowships, previously called Rajiv Gandhi Fellowship, the applicants must keep the scanned copies of a few important documents with them.
 The list of the necessary documents for RGNF is highlighted below.